Training an ML Model

 Set the current working project.

-Configure a training experiment by running the
+Configure a training experiment by running the configure training

-command:In the notebook, you will be guided through a template form with boxes and drop-down lists that you can complete to define the experiment.
-At a minimum, you must choose either
+In the notebook, you will be guided through a template form with boxes and drop-down lists that you can complete to define the experiment.
+At a minimum, you must choose either Machine Learning

 , and you must specify the input features and the output (or label) features from the dataset.
-Additionally, you may specify the feature types and specify several options in the advanced settings.Execute the training experiment using the
+Additionally, you may specify the feature types and specify several options in the advanced settings.

 command to schedule a job.
-Optionally, you may configure resources for the job by running theconfigure resource
+Optionally, you may configure resources for the job by running the configure resource

-command.
-If you do not configure resources, default resource settings will be applied.While the job is running, you may check the job status and check the training progress on TensorBoard or MLflow by using the URL shown in the
+While the job is running, you may check the job status and check the training progress on TensorBoard or MLflow by using the URL shown in the status training

-command or by listing the TensorBoard or MLflow URL for the training run.Wait for the job to complete, and then check your training results:
+command or by listing the TensorBoard or MLflow URL for the training run.

 List the trained models and display training results: